autonomousvision/sdfstudio/docs/developer_guides/pipelines/models.md

 ## Functions to Implement

-[The code](https://github.com/nerfstudio-project/nerfstudio/blob/master/nerfstudio/models/base_model.py) is quite verbose, so here we distill the most important functions with succint descriptions.
+[The code](https://github.com/nerfstudio-project/nerfstudio/blob/master/nerfstudio/models/base_model.py) is quite verbose, so here we distill the most important functions with succinct descriptions.

 ```python
 class Model: